solracnauj92/youmatterproject4/README.md

 Testimonial 3:
 "At 80, I found joy again with 'You Matter.'
 The resources and support group keep me going.
 It's never too late to seek help."

+### Testimonial

+- Testimonial of story 1:
+" 'You Matter' changed my life.
+It's a sanctuary for teens like me with social anxiety.
+This place truly cares."

+- Testimonial of story 2:
+" 'You Matter' saved my career.
+The resources and support here gave me control over my stress.
+It's a lifesaver."

+- Testimonial of story 3:
+"At 80, I found joy again with 'You Matter.'
+The resources and support group keep me going.
+It's never too late to seek help."

+### User Goals

+1. **Access Relevant Information**
+   - *Goal*: To read blog posts on various mental health topics and stay informed.
+   - *Benefit*: Users can gain knowledge and insights that help them understand and manage their mental health.

+2. **Engage with the Community**
+   - *Goal*: To participate in discussions through comments on blog posts.
+   - *Benefit*: Users can share their perspectives, support others, and feel a sense of belonging in the community.

+3. **Share Personal Experiences**
+   - *Goal*: To write and publish personal posts about their mental health journey.
+   - *Benefit*: Users can express themselves, find solace in sharing their stories, and inspire others.

+4. **Stay Updated**
+   - *Goal*: To subscribe to the newsletter for regular updates on new blog posts and mental health topics.
+   - *Benefit*: Users can stay connected and informed about the latest content and community events.

+5. **Find Support Resources**
+   - *Goal*: To access information about crisis contacts and support services.
+   - *Benefit*: Users can quickly find help in times of need and connect with professional support.

+6. **Learn from Others**
+   - *Goal*: To read success stories and experiences shared by other community members.
+   - *Benefit*: Users can draw inspiration and motivation from the experiences of others who have overcome similar challenges.

+### First Time Visitor

+- **Welcoming Design and Clear Message**:
+  Users should sense a warm and inviting atmosphere when they enter the website, with a welcoming and visually appealing design and message.

+- **User-Friendly Navigation**:
+  Users are able to navigate easily to explore the website.
+The website is clear about different tabs and sections.

+- **Responsiveness**:
+  The website is responsive across various devices, ensuring a seamless experience for users accessing it from different platforms.

+- **Blogs and Inspiring Quotes**:
+  First-time visitors will see a selection of blogs and inspiring quote cover image, providing an immediate sense of the community’s spirit and focus on mental health.

+- **Tell your story Page**:
+ Information about the website mission, vision, and history, helping new users understand the community's purpose and background.
+Users can fill in their own posts and stories, but must register first; an alert message will prompt them to register if they attempt to post without an account.

+- **Connect Page**:
+  Options to connect with the community through events, newsletter sign up and contact information.

+### Second Time Visitor

+- **Blog Functionality**:
+  The blog is a mental health-focused platform where users can post their own stories and blogs with the approval of the website team.
+New users can view content but must register to write posts or comment on existing blogs.

+- **Signing up tp Newsletters**:
+ Visitors will receive regular updates and newsletters with the latest news, upcoming events, and new content on the platform, ensuring they are always informed and engaged.

+- **Community Engagement**:
+  Opportunities for visitors to engage more deeply with the community through blogs with mental health experts and other community members.

+- **Updated Upcoming Events**:
+  Users can view highlights of any new upcoming events or activities since their last visit, enticing them to explore new opportunities for community engagement.

+### Frequent Visitor

+- **Sharing with Friends and Family**:
+  At this stage, users feel comfortable sharing the platform with friends, family, or colleagues, encouraging them to join the community.

+- **Updated Blog and Stories to Read**:
+  Visitors will have access to an updated collection of blogs and personal stories from the community.
+This ensures that there is always new and inspiring content to read, helping users stay connected and engaged with the latest experiences and insights shared by other community members.

+- **Updated Upcoming Events**:
+  Users can view highlights of any new upcoming events or activities since their last visit, enticing them to explore new opportunities for community engagement.

 # Bugs and Fixes